How to Protect Android Apps Against AndroRAT Malware

 }

-Using Appdome, there are no development or coding prerequisites to build secured Apps by using Detect AndroRAT.
+Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Detect AndroRAT.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with Detect AndroRAT